Reference — earcons and haptics

 DreamLayer's sound design is small on purpose: five earcon identities, each

-with two rotating variants so repetition never grates, plus two haptic
+with a small family of rotating variants (two to five) so repetition never

-patterns.
+grates, plus two haptic patterns.
 The map lives host-side in host-python/src/dreamlayer/hud/audio.py;

 the actual audio files ship in the phone app (phone-app/assets/sounds/),